-Ouachita scholarships are awarded for a maximum of 8 semesters.
+Ouachita scholarships/discounts are awarded until the residential component of the student's first degree is complete, up to a maximum of 8 semesters.
+(Semester scholarship amounts will not be advanced or disbursed early due to completion of the degree in less than 8 semesters.)
 Awards to transfer students will be reduced by the number of full-time semesters previously enrolled at another institution.

-All financial aid, with the exception of work-study and ministerial scholarships, is disbursed to the recipient at the beginning of the enrollment period.
+All financial aid, with the exception of work-study, editor discounts and ministerial scholarships, is disbursed to the recipient at the beginning of the enrollment period.
 University scholarships may be combined (according to eligibility requirements) up to a maximum of tuition, fees, room, and board charges.
 For students receiving University scholarships and discounts, the maximum financial aid awarded from federal, state, private, and University sources shall not exceed Cost of Attendance set forth by the University.
 University scholarships and discounts are not cash refundable.